Why Consign With Us / FAQ

 What is the Buyer’s Premium?

 The Buyer’s Premium, an industry standard, refers to an additional charge on the hammer price (winning bid).
 It is paid by the winning bidder and only goes to the auction house to cover additional expenses that are associated with the auction.
-We have one of the lowest Buyer’s Premium in the industry at 17%, thus attracting numerous perspective collectors to our auction.

 When will I receive the funds from the sale of my item?